hashchange/jquery.scrollable/README.md

 If `scrollTo` targets the exact same position it starts from, the call is ignored.
 There is no animation, and animation callbacks don't run, either.
 This policy manifests itself in a number of ways, with subtle differences.

 - The first case is obvious.
-Suppose the browser is at rest, without another scroll animation in progress.
+Suppose the browser is **at rest**, without another scroll animation in progress.
 If a `scrollTo` call is targeting a position which has already been reached, the call is ignored.
 The scroll mode (replace, append, merge) does not matter in this case.

 - Now suppose another scroll movement is in progress when `scrollTo` is called.
 In **append** or **merge** mode, the new movement is compared to ongoing and queued animations.
 If those animations end up in the position which the new `scrollTo` call is aiming for, the new call is ignored.